wpaccessibility/wp-a11y-docs/docs/testing/testing-themes/setup.md

 1. Determine if you're testing a new theme or existing theme. ([See Identifying themes that need to be tested]({{site.baseurl}}/docs/testing/testing-themes/identifying-themes/))
 2. Install the theme in the testing site following these instructions:
-    1. If the theme is a new theme:
+    1. If the theme is a new theme or an existing theme with an unreleased new version:
         1. Go to the Trac ticket for the theme.
         2. Download the latest zip file for the theme from the Trac ticket.
-There will be a zip file linked in the ticket, but check all comments to make sure a new zip file has not been provided.
+There will be a zip file linked in the ticket, but check all comments to make sure a newer zip file has not been provided.
         3. In WP-admin, go to Appearance \> Themes.
         4. Click the "Add theme" link (visually styled as a button).
         5. Click the "Upload Theme" button.